luiseduardoluz/socialmanagertools-docs/en/igbot/configs/multiaccount/README.md

 node bot.js --config="./configs/user2_likemode_classic.js"
 ```

 User1 run 3 different modes.
-User2 run two same like modes: remember not exceeded 1000/like days in combo of modes or other instagram daily limits.
-Bot don't display warnings of istances in combo mode.
+User2 run two same like modes: remember not exceeded 1000like/day in combo of modes or other instagram daily limits.
+Bot won't display warnings of istances in combo mode.

 ## Multi-account for Docker: